Local sources of pollution in UP, Haryana and Delhi primary reason for poor air quality: EPCA

 "Although stubble burning incidents in Haryana, Punjab and nearby border regions are moderate, there's going to be a significant change in circulation pattern and the direction at transport height is going to be southeasterly, which means the impact of biomass burning is going to be negligible," the SAFAR report said.

-Narain said stack and dust pollution as well as open burning of plastic and rubber scrap is a major cause for concern.
+Narain said stack and dust pollution as well as open burning of plastic and rubber scrap are a major cause for concern.

 "Incidents of external biomass burning cannot be ignored.
 These are exacerbating pollution in Delhi-NCR.
 But the fact is local sources of pollution are massive.
 Biomass burning is contributing 10 percent, which means local sources account for the rest 90 percent of the pollution.
 Uttar Pradesh, Harayana and Delhi are all to blame," Narain said.